Capua: Ancient era

 Considerable difficulties occurred in preventing illegal encroachments by private persons, and it became necessary to buy a number of them out in 162 BC.
-It was, after that period, let, not to large but to small proprietors.
+It was, after that period, let not to large but to small proprietors.
 Frequent attempts were made by the democratic leaders to divide the land among new settlers.
 M. Junius Brutus the Elder in 83 BC actually succeeded in establishing a colony, but it was soon dissolved; and Cicero's speeches De Lege Agrania were directed against a similar attempt by Servilius Rullus in 63 BC.

-In the meantime the necessary organization of the inhabitants of this thickly populated district was in a measure supplied by grouping them round important shrines, especially that of Diana Tifatina, in connection with which a pagus Dianae existed, as we learn from many inscriptions; a pagus Herculaneus is also known.
+In the meantime, the necessary organization of the inhabitants of this thickly populated district was in a measure supplied by grouping them round important shrines.
+Many inscriptions testify to a pagus Dianae associated with the shrine to Diana Tifatina; a pagus Herculaneus is also known.

-The town of Capua belonged to none of these organizations, and was entirely dependent on the praefecti.
-It enjoyed great prosperity, however, due to their growing of spelt, a grain that was put into groats, wine, roses, spices, unguents etc., and also owing to its manufacture, especially of bronze objects, of which both the elder Cato and the elder Pliny speak in the highest terms.
+The town of Capua belonged to none of those organizations, and was entirely dependent on the praefecti.
+It enjoyed great prosperity, however, from its growing of spelt, a grain that was put into groats, wine, roses, spices, unguents etc and also from its manufacture, especially of bronze objects, of which both the elder Cato and the elder Pliny speak in the highest terms.

-Its luxury remained proverbial, and Campania was especially spoken of as the home of gladiatorial combat.
-From the gladiatorial schools of Campania came Spartacus and his followers in 73 BC.
-Julius Caesar as consul in 59 BC succeeded in carrying out the establishment of a Roman colony under the name Julia Felix in connection with his agrarian law, and 20,000 Roman citizens were settled in this territory.
+Its luxury remained proverbial, and Campania was especially noted as the home of gladiatorial combat.
+It was from the gladiatorial schools of the region that Spartacus and his followers emerged during their revolt in 73 BC.
+In 59 BC, Julius Caesar, serving as consul, established a Roman colony in the territory—named Colonia Julia Felix—under his agrarian reform, settling 20,000 Roman citizens in Capua.

 The number of colonists was increased by Mark Antony, Augustus (who constructed an aqueduct from the Mons Tifata and gave the town of Capua estates in the district of Knossos in Crete valued at 12 million sesterces) and Nero.

-In the war of 69 AD Capua took the side of Vitellius.
-Under the later empire it is not often mentioned, but in the 4th century it was the seat of the consularis Campaniae and its chief town, though Ausonius put it behind Mediolanum (Milan) and Aquileia in his ordo nobilium urbium.
+In the War of 69 AD, Capua took the side of Vitellius.
+Under the later empire, it is not often mentioned, but in the 4th century, it was the seat of the consularis Campaniae and its chief town, though Ausonius put it behind Mediolanum (Milan) and Aquileia in his ordo nobilium urbium.